6 Ways to Improve Vision Naturally

 Foods rich in vitamin A: Butternut squash, sweet potato, kale, carrots, spinach, dried apricots, broccoli, butter, egg yolks.
-Other healthy vitamin-A foods include cod liver oil, red bell peppers, mangos, tomatoes, cantaloupe, green peas, papaya, peaches.
+Other healthy vitamin-A foods include cod liver oil, red bell peppers, mangos, mangosteen, tomatoes, cantaloupe, green peas, papaya, peaches.

 Three types of Vitamin-B help vision and the eyes.

 B2 (Riboflavin) helps reduce free radical damage and maintain healthy blood vessels.
 A deficiency can lead to light sensitivity, headaches, sore eyes and cataracts.